hwl111/HelloWorld.github.io/README_en.md

    - Follow the project's directory structure and naming conventions, placing files in the correct locations.
    - When creating new language directories, refer to existing structures to maintain project consistency and standardization.
 8. **Documentation**:
-   - For complex projects, provide clear code comments to explain key logic and complex algorithms, facilitating understanding and maintenance by other developers and learners.
+   - For complex projects, provide clear code comments to explain key logic and complex algorithms, and ensure the project structure is as concise as possible to facilitate understanding and maintenance by other developers and learners.
-   - For complex projects, write README documents or other files to describe the code's functionality, usage, dependencies, and installation steps.
+   - For complex projects, write specific README documents or other files in the corresponding project directories to describe the code's functionality, usage, dependencies, and installation steps.
 9. **Respect for Others' Contributions**:
    - Respect the contributions of other developers and do not maliciously modify, delete, or otherwise interfere with others' code.
    - If improvements to others' code are necessary, communicate with the original author in advance and obtain their consent.
 Maintain a friendly and professional attitude during collaboration.